-Watermelon import is increasing in many European countries
+Watermelon imports are increasing in many European countries

-In most European countries, the import of watermelon is on the rise.
+In most European countries, imports of watermelons are on the rise.
 The suppliers are diverse and trade channels are direct.
 Your location can be decisive in determining your best market options.

-The Netherlands and the United Kingdom obtain most of their import from Brazil and Costa Rica.
-Spain and France are more focused on watermelon from Morocco and recently also Senegal.
+The Netherlands and the United Kingdom obtain most of their imports from Brazil.
+Spain and France are more focused on watermelons from Morocco and other North-West African suppliers (Senegal, Tunisia).
 In Senegal, Spanish companies have invested in watermelon production and import early in the season.
-Poland also has a relative high import volume and receives watermelon from the east, such as Ukraine and Turkey.
-Note that the statistical data for 2016 may still be subject to updates.
+Poland also has a relative high import volume and receives part of its watermelon from the east, such as Ukraine and Turkey.
+Note that the statistical data for 2017 may still be subject to updates.

 European countries have different preferences

 Opportunities and preferences for specific melon varieties differ per consumer market.
-Galia is one of the most common melons that is widely available throughout Europe.
+Galia is one of the most common melon varieties that is widely available throughout Europe.
 Some of the other varieties are typically consumed in specific regions.

 For example, the Charentais (cantaloupe type) is a traditional melon in France.
 The Piel de sapo is a Spanish favourite, but nowadays also increasingly sold in northern Europe, same as the yellow honeydew variety.

-In watermelons, the mini seedless varieties are growing fast in demand due to their more ‘personal’ size.
-Smaller and seedless watermelons are most popular with the mass public in northern Europe, although ethnic markets still have a demand for seeded watermelons, similar to the Mediterranean region.
+In watermelons, the mini and seedless varieties are growing fast in demand due to their convenience and ‘personal’ size.
+Smaller and seedless watermelons are most popular with the mass public in Northern Europe.
+Ethnic markets still have a demand for seeded watermelons, similar to the Mediterranean region.
 Traditional or ethnic consumers are used to the seeds and value taste over convenience.